google/simhospital/README.md

 ### Pathways

-A pathway is a sequence of clinicial actions or events that describe the lifetime of a patient's stay in a hospital.
-An example of a simple pathway could
-be: the patient is admitted, a doctor orders an X-ray, the X-ray is taken, and the patient is discharged.
+A pathway is a sequence of clinical actions or events that describe the lifetime of a patient's stay in a hospital.
+An example of a simple pathway could be: the patient is admitted, a doctor orders an X-ray, the X-ray is taken, and the patient is discharged.
 Each action typically generates one or more HL7v2 messages.

 Simulated Hospital runs pathways.
 You can configure Simulated Hospital to run